2017 Puerto Rico leptospirosis outbreak: Climate

 Warm temperatures, storms, adverse living conditions, poverty, and harmful land use policies all contribute to increased risk for leptospirosis.
 As global climate change continues to drive convergence of these factors, especially in tropical islands like Puerto Rico, local public health officials and their governments face a multitude of challenges.
 Leptospira bacteria can survive longer at higher temperatures, with more human cases observed during summer months.
-Increased rainfall and flooding associated with climate change opens up transmission pathways for leptospirosis and other zoonotic diseases, such as damaged sanitation and water treatment systems, flooded farms, and rodents or other animals seeking shelter and dry land.
+Increased rainfall and flooding associated with climate change opens up transmission pathways for leptospirosis and other diseases, like damaged sanitation and water treatment systems, flooded farms, and rodents or other animals seeking shelter and dry land.

 Puerto Rico is at a particularly elevated risk of infectious disease outbreaks related to climate change.
-The U.S. island's small size, remoteness from the mainland, low socioeconomic status, and high population density all magnify the population's exposure and susceptibility to illnesses like leptospirosis.
+The island's small size, remoteness from the mainland, low socioeconomic status, and high population density all magnify the population's exposure and susceptibility to illnesses like leptospirosis.
 As warmer air and water lead to increased precipitation and more energetic hurricanes, the island will need to adapt and build systems that mitigate climate-linked infectious disease transmission.
-Public health officials will need to strengthen the essentials of urban sanitation as flooding not only overwhelms sewer and drainage systems, it also spreads garbage and debris throughout the environment that increases chances of transient contact between humans and animals.
+Public health officials will need to strengthen the essentials of urban sanitation, as flooding not only overwhelms sewer and drainage systems, but also spreads garbage and debris throughout the environment, which increases chances of transient contact between humans and animals.

 Intensifying climate events and related environmental factors will continue to shape transmission of leptospirosis in places like Puerto Rico.
 Surveillance and predictive modeling efforts utilizing Geographic Information Science can help predict locations of future outbreaks with key factors, such as local infrastructure, rainfall effects, and human and animal population densities.
 Braiding climate-informed predictive analytics with hardened water, sanitation, and public health infrastructure will be essential to prevent endemic disease in Puerto Rico from becoming seasonal high mortality events.